QUICK ANSWER: BEST FACEBOOK ADVERTISING AGENCY 2019

-Whether you are interested in Facebook ads, Instagram, retargeting e-commerce visitors or mobile advertising, Voy Media handles it all with their talented team of experienced campaign managers.
+Whether you are interested in Facebook ads, or hiring the best Instagram Advertising agency, retargeting e-commerce visitors or mobile advertising, Voy Media handles it all with their talented team of experienced campaign managers.
 Unlike many of their competitors, they offer a scaling pricing system based on the amount of money you spend on ads each month, rather than a flat fee.

 Working with businesses spending as little as $2,000 each month on advertising, they charge between 10% and 20% of your monthly ad spend per month.
 Your Voy Media dedicated account manager and the team will work on your Facebook and Instagram ads, as well as audience retargeting, creative creation, copywriting and overall ad strategy.

 As far as boutique Facebook advertising campaign agencies go, Voy Media is a stand-out choice because of their reputation for success, diligent attention to detail and fantastic customer service.
 For small to medium-sized businesses that need a helping hand to take their ad return to the next level, Voy Media is a tremendous choice.

 - Known for getting results

 - Bi-weekly reporting for most customers